SowmyaS98/blog-rest-api/README.md

 - Learn how to use JWT with Login API
 - Learn versioning REST APIs
 - Learn Important 4 versioning REST API strategies
-- Deploy Spring Boot Blog App on AWS Cloud
+- Deploy Spring Boot Blog App on AWS Cloud.
+- Sumanth is an idiot